France Passport and Visa Information

 All costs related to obtaining a visa, including travel, are your responsibility.

 You may be required to apply for your French student visa in your home country.
-Check with your home country consulate, as well as the embassy of the country in which you plan to study, regarding visa requirements.
+Check with your home country consulate, as well as the French Embassy, regarding visa requirements.
 Permanent Residents of the US should check with US Immigration as leaving the country for more than one year may jeopardize permanent resident status.
 Tax clearance and re-entry forms may also be necessary in these cases.